 The American Museum of Natural History: One of the largest museums in the world with 28 interconnected buildings housing 45 permanent exhibition halls, in addition to a planetarium and a library.
 With exhibitions covering every subject of interest, this is a day of exploring and endless discovery.

-MOMA: MOMA is the world's leading modern arts museum with pieces by legendary painters like Vincent Van Gogh, Jackson Pollock, Claude Monet and more.
+MOMA: MOMA is the world's leading modern art museum with pieces by legendary painters like Vincent Van Gogh, Jackson Pollock, Claude Monet, and more.
 MOMA also has a beautiful garden where students can relax in the sun.

 Saturday